dplcz/easytun/README.md

 - Supports unicast, broadcast, and multicast forwarding.
 - Separates control and data channels to reduce data path overhead.
 - Dual-layer lock-free concurrency for routing/forwarding (atomic snapshots + channel pipeline).
+- Optimized runtime goroutine management and control-plane message dispatching using a handler pattern.
+- High-performance address management using `net/netip` to reduce memory overhead.
 - Server UDP RX/TX + forwarding runs on a worker pool.
 - Uses `sync.Pool` and batch I/O to reduce memory allocation and syscall overhead.
 - Per-peer session establishment is driven by the Noise IK handshake.